etcd-io/etcd/Documentation/proxy.md

 ```

 #### Fallback to proxy mode with discovery service
 If you bootstrap a etcd cluster using [discovery service][discovery-service] with more than the expected number of etcd members, the extra etcd processes will fall back to being `readwrite` proxies by default.
 They will forward the requests to the cluster as described above.
-For example, if you create a discovery url with `size=5`, and start ten etcd processes using that same discovery URL, the result will be a cluster with five etcd members and five proxies.
+For example, if you create a discovery url with `size=5`, and start ten etcd processes using that same discovery url, the result will be a cluster with five etcd members and five proxies.
 Note that this behaviour can be disabled with the `proxy-fallback` flag.

 [discovery-service]: https://github.com/coreos/etcd/blob/master/Documentation/clustering.md#discovery